ElektraInitiative/libelektra/doc/GOALS.md

   Elektra so that it flawlessly integrate with their system.
 - Plugin Programmers: it should be simple to extend Elektra in any desired way.
-- Application's Maintainers to correctly setup+upgrade KDB
+- Application's Maintainers to correctly setup and upgrade KDB
-- Administrators that want to change the maintainers setup according to their needs
+- Administrators that want to change the maintainers' setup according to their needs

 2.)
 Robustness

-Configuration Systems today suffer badly from:
+Configuration systems today suffer badly from:

-- different behaviour on different systems
+- Different behaviour on different systems
-- weak input validation
+- Weak input validation
-- faulty transformations from strings to other types
+- Faulty transformations from strings to other types
-- no error messages
+- No error messages
-- undefined behaviour
+- Undefined behaviour
-- migration from one version to another
+- Migration from one version to another

 We want to tackle this problem by introducing an abstraction layer where all these problems can be dealt with.
 The goal is that code changes